f5devcentral/ansible-role-bigiq_onboard/README.md

 # Ansible Role: BIG-IQ Onboard

-Performs a basic series of onboarding steps to bootstrap a BIG-IQ system to the point that it can accept configuration.
+Performs a basic series of on-boarding steps to bootstrap a BIG-IQ system to the point that it can accept configuration.

 ## Requirements